 Why do this?
-It’s healthy fun that builds communication skills.
+It’s great fun and builds communication skills.

 2. Give Family Awards

 Why do this?
-Psychologically, you’d be creating a more connected, on purpose family unit.
+You’d be creating a more connected, on purpose family unit.

 3. Have A Gratitude Segment

 Why do this?
-Adding any type of gratitude segment is a way to teach values to little ones and encourage your family as a whole, to look for the good in life.
+Encouraging gratitude is a way to teach values to little ones and help your family as a whole, learn to look for the good in life.